 NOTE: If CAL is blinking, the date for calibration has expired.
-You may still continue calibration.
+You may still continue the calibration.

-- 6. Insert the tip of the square mouthpiece assembly into the sensor inlet of the DRIVESAFE tester. - 7.
-Take a deep breath and blow moderately and continuously into the air in mouthpiece of the ALCOSIM simulator. - 8.
-Stop blowing when the DRIVESAFE tester tone ends and the tester makes a click sound.
+- 6. Insert the tip of the square mouthpiece into the sensor inlet of the tester. - 7.
+Blow into the round mouthpiece of the ALCOSIM breath alcohol simulator.
+The tester will emit a tone to indicate proper air pressure and flow.
+Keep blowing until the tester tone ends and the tester clicks.

-WAIT flashes on the DRIVESAFE tester screen as the sample is analyzed.
-This may take up to 40 seconds.
+WAIT flashes on the tester screen for up to 40 seconds.